African governments look to Islamic finance after Benin sukuk success

 By comparison, international bond sales in Africa exceeded $13 billion with deals from Nigeria, South Africa and Kenya.

-Senegal has also said its exploring both local and international sukuk markets.
+Senegal has also said it is exploring both local and international sukuk markets.

 Admassu Tadesse, president of Trade and Development Bank, said there will be plenty of advantages for governments getting access to liquidity from Gulf investors.